 When children are adopted from outside the United States, they must go through an immigration process.
 U.S. Citizenship and Immigration Services (USCIS) determines the eligibility and suitability of prospective adoptive parents (individuals) looking to adopt and the eligibility of children to immigrate to the United States.

 - If you are a U.S. citizen adopting children internationally, you may use either the Hague or the Orphan (non Hague) process.
 Under these processes, a child may immigrate immediately after the adoption or may immigrate to the U.S. to be adopted here.
+The adoption process that may be available will depend in part on whether a child is from country that is party to the Hague Convention on the Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention).
+Depending on what country you choose to adopt from will determine which process you will adopt by.

 U.S. Citizenship and Immigration Services (USCIS) website is the best place to start learning about intercountry adoption.